Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians worldwide.

 - Staffordshire Bull Terrier (SBT) - recognized by both the American Kennel Club AKC and the the United Kennel Club UKC

-So let's focus for now on the American Pit Bull Terrier, the Staffordshire Bull Terrier and the American Staffordshire Terrier and take a look at these breeds' histories and what exactly they were selectively bred for.
+So let's focus for now on the American Pit Bull Terrier, the Staffordshire Bull Terrier, and the American Staffordshire Terrier and take a look at these breeds' histories and what exactly they were selectively bred for.
 Getting to know these breeds better is a helpful step to understanding why they are often victims of generalizations that don't apply to all dogs.

 The History of the Pitbull

 These breeds' early ancestors derive from England and Ireland.
-As mentioned, American pit bull terriers, American Staffordshire Terriers and Staffordshire Bull Terriers ultimately come from the same lineage.
-The ancestors of this breed consisted of bulldogs and terriers who were selectively bred to engage in the bloody sports of bear-baiting, bull-baiting and then later rat-baiting.
-In bear-baiting, the bear was chained and the dogs were sent to attack him, with the bear clawing at the dogs in defense.The sport was so popular among the royalty that soon there was a shortage of bears and bull-baiting became more popular.
+As mentioned, American pit bull terriers, American Staffordshire Terriers, and Staffordshire Bull Terriers ultimately come from the same lineage.
+The ancestors of this breed consisted of bulldogs and terriers who were selectively bred to engage in the bloody sports of bear-baiting, bull-baiting, and then later rat-baiting.
+In bear-baiting, the bear was chained and the dogs were sent to attack him, with the bear clawing at the dogs in defense.The sport was so popular among royalty that soon there was a shortage of bears and bull-baiting became more popular.

 Indeed, with no more entertainment in watching dogs fight against bears and bulls, the sport of rat-baiting (which wasn't outlawed at that time) became popular in the beginning of the 20th century.
 In this sport, several rats were placed in a pit (hence the term "pit" in the word pit bull) and dogs were sent out to kill them.
 Bets were placed on how many rats a dog could kill in a given time.
 Fortunately, even this sport was put to an end with the last competition taking place in Leicester in 1912.
 Dog fighting, even though outlawed as well, remained in vogue because it was easy to clandestinely conduct in small areas compared to the large areas used for bull and bear baiting.
-It therefore continued to take place in Britain.
+Therefore, it continued to take place in Britain.

 In 1936, Staffordshires bull terriers were registered in the AKC Stud Book under the name of Staffordshire Terriers.
 The name was then revised in 1972 to American Staffordshire Terriers to differentiate them from the lighter Staffordshire Bull Terrier of England.
 Petey from The Little Rascals was one of the first American Pit Bull Terriers registered with the AKC as an American Staffordshire Terrier.

 Pit bulls were overall very versatile dogs who throughout history engaged in different tasks.
-Their versatility, determination and willingness to please, allowed them to excel in whatever humans trained them to do.
+Their versatility, determination, and willingness to please allowed them to excel in whatever humans trained them to do.
 While the breed was used for dog fighting, the great majority of pit bulls seen nowadays are for the most part very far from the "fighting lines" of their ancestors, explains Pit Bull Rescue Central.

 It is easy to assume that because they were fighting against other dogs, pit bulls must be genetically predisposed to be aggressive towards dogs.
 This can be true, but only to a certain extent.
-The United Kennel Club states "Although some level of dog aggression is characteristic of this breed, handlers will be expected to comply with UKC policy regarding dog temperament at UKC events".
-Yet, expecting them to be all aggressive towards dogs would be doing the breed an injustice, as genetic tendencies are highly variable.
-If you think about it, there are countless Labs, Yorkies, Chihuahuas, Maltese, poodles and fill in the blank, that are intolerant of other dogs.
-All of these breeds though share something in common: they lack a history of dog fighting.
+The United Kennel Club states, "Although some level of dog aggression is characteristic of this breed, handlers will be expected to comply with UKC policy regarding dog temperament at UKC events."
+Expecting them to be all aggressive towards dogs would be doing the breed an injustice, as genetic tendencies are highly variable.
+If you think about it, there are countless Labs, Yorkies, Chihuahuas, Maltese, and poodles that are intolerant of other dogs.
+All of these breeds share something in common: they lack a history of dog fighting.
 What does this tell us?
 It tells us that aggression towards other dogs can happen regardless of breed and genetics may not necessarily play a role in it.

 This is not to say that all pit bulls are completely safe to bring to the dog park to mingle with any dog.
 Saying so would be negligent as no dog can be assumed to be 100 percent safe.
-Regardless, it's an unfortunate fact, that in any incident at the dog park, the fingers are often easily pointed towards the pit bull regardless of circumstances.
+Regardless, it's an unfortunate fact that in any incident at the dog park, the fingers are often easily pointed towards the pit bull regardless of circumstances.

 Just as with any other dogs, there are always chances pit bulls may develop some level of dog aggression at some point.
-Generally, when dogs are puppies they get along with all dogs and then as they mature they may become more selective.
+Generally, when dogs are puppies, they get along with all dogs and then as they mature they may become more selective.
 Yet, there's no certainty or rule set in stone.
 You may therefore end up with a pit bull that gets along with all dogs (there are several pit bulls who go to the dog park regularly without problems), that tolerates or is indifferent towards other dogs, that likes some but not others (several get along better with the opposite sex), or that dislikes just about any dog.

-As with any breed of a dog, your pit bull's temperament and tolerance to other dogs is the result of several factors: genetics, level of training, socialization, ability to bounce back from a negative experience, resilience, context and so on.
+As with any breed of a dog, your pit bull's temperament and tolerance to other dogs is the result of several factors: genetics, level of training, socialization, ability to bounce back from a negative experience, resilience, context, and so on.

 The Bottom Line